In this article

 Active ingredients: Vitamin C, ferulic acid, phloretin, caffeine | Texture: Gel cream | Size: 0.5 ounce (Approx. $190 per ounce)

-According to King, “There are many causes of dark circles under the eyes.”
-Genetics, dehydration, lack of sleep, allergies, nasal congestion, smoking, and anemia can all play a part in contributing to tired-looking eyes.
-She suggests finding an eye product containing antioxidants, such as SkinCeuticals AOX+ Eye Gel, to treat this particular problem.
-This gel contains potent vitamin C, which she says “interferes with the production of pigment and will therefore brighten dark circles, improve pigmentation, and prevent free-radical damage from UV-light exposure.”
-She also has a few lifestyle recommendations that will help minimize dark circles: “Make sure you are getting enough sleep and that you are well hydrated.
+After years of interviewing dermatologists, I’ve learned there are lots of reasons for dark circles under the eyes.
+Genetics, dehydration, lack of sleep, allergies, nasal congestion, smoking, and anemia can all play a part.
+If it’s genetics, an eye cream won’t do much, but environmental or topical issues can be addressed with a good antioxidant-rich eye cream.
+SkinCeuticals AOX+ Eye Gel is good for this.
+The brand is best known for their excellent vitamin-C serum (it’s my best vitamin-C-serum pick) but the rest of their products are also highly efficacious.
+The eye cream contains potent vitamin C, which King says “interferes with the production of pigment and will therefore brighten dark circles, improve pigmentation, and prevent free-radical damage from UV-light exposure.”
+She also has a few lifestyle recommendations: “Make sure you are getting enough sleep and that you are well hydrated.
 Treat allergies with oral antihistamines.
 Eat a well-balanced diet and make sure you are not anemic.
 Stop smoking!”
-And when all else fails, “concealers are also helpful for improving the appearance of dark circles.”
-Meanwhile, if you want the powerhouse ingredients of the AOX+ Eye Gel but with a creamier texture, Doyle suggests the A.G.E.
-Eye Complex from SkinCeuticals (which is also our eye cream pick for mature skin, below).

 Active ingredients: Niacinamide, pumpkin-seed extract, sodium hyaluronate, caffeine | Texture: Lightweight cream | Size: 0.5 ounce (Approx. $64 per ounce)